erichlof/AsteroidPatrol3D/README.md

 To Do
 -----

-* Add buttons to turn sound on/off
 * Slightly increase the difficulty each level (speed of asteroids and UFO)
+* code cleanup and add comments where helpful

 January 20, 2015 Progress Note
 --------------------------------

 Sometimes you have to take a step back to move forward :) .
 While getting PointerLock (mouse capture) up and running, I discovered a bug in the old camera movement code.
 It started out fine, but after a couple of minutes of gameplay, the camera would lock up a little bit, and become less responsive.
 This may have been due to the old camera system suffering from Gimbal Lock.
 Whatever the case, I decided to rip out all the camera, radar camera, and controls code and start over.
 I re-purposed mrdoob's (three.js creator) PointerLock controls code to work on mobile as well - I then renamed it to THREEx.FirstPersonControls.js.
 If you have a moment, take a look at mrdoob's short and elegant solution to the problem of 3D camera rotation inside this new file (located in the 'js' directory).
-Now that we're back to feature parity (and even a little more because it works great now!), I will work on getting a sound on/off button and then fine-tuning the level of difficuly as the game progresses.
+Now that we're back to feature parity (and even a little more because it works great now!), I will work on fine-tuning the level of difficuly as the game progresses.

 January 13, 2015 Progress Note